forrtproject/forrtproject.github.io/content/reversals/reversals.md

 <br>

 ## **Psychiatry**

-* At most [extremely weak evidence](https://www.nature.com/articles/d41586-019-03268-y) that psychiatric hospitals (of the 1970s) could not detect sane patients in the absence of deception.

 * **Low self-esteem on poor mental health/psychological outcomes**.
 Small amount of slightly mixed evidence for some outcomes but not supported for most outcomes e.g. alcohol/smoking/drug use etc.
 {{< spoiler text="Statistics" >}}